 Employees with Disabilities

-If you are a University of Arkansas employee with a disability, please use the voluntary self-identification instructions to guide you through the process of updating your status as an individual with a disability and/or whether you have a disability that requires accommodation(s).
+If you are a University of Arkansas employee with a disability, including pregnancy related disabilities, please use the voluntary self-identification instructions to guide you through the process of updating your status as an individual with a disability and/or whether you have a disability that requires accommodation(s).

-- The employee must submit the Disability Accommodation Request and the Medical Statement Forms to the ADA Coordinator in the Office of Equal Opportunity and Compliance (OEOC).
+- The employee must submit the Disability Accommodation Request and the Medical Statement Forms to the Accessability and Accommodation Coordinator in the Office of Equal Opportunity and Compliance (OEOC).

 Applicants with Disabilities